lonnieezell/Bonfire/README.markdown

 *NOTE: Latest database dump can be found under bonfire/application/db/backups.
 Import that into a new database, and setup your database connections and you should be good to go.
 You can login to the admin /admin with email: admin@bonfire.com, pass: bonfire.*

 Let's make this the best kick-start to any CodeIgniter project.

+## Bug Reports

+We strive to make Bonfire a solid base to work with.
+In doing so your Bug Reports are very vital to us.
+Before making a Bug Report please check the existing
+[Issue Tracker](https://github.com/ci-bonfire/Bonfire/issues) , if the bug you have found does not exist in the issue tracker already, please text a minute to read the [guide lines](https://github.com/ci-bonfire/Bonfire/wiki/Issue-Tracking-and-Pull-Requests) to making a Good Bug report.

 ## The Team